2019 review of the NDIS Act and the new NDIS Participant Service Guarantee

 The Australian Government has committed to developing an NDIS Participant Service Guarantee to support positive participant experiences with the National Disability Insurance Scheme.

-From 1 July 2020, the Guarantee will set new standards for the time it takes for key steps in the NDIS process.
+The Guarantee will set new standards for the time it takes for key steps in the NDIS process.
 This means there will be shorter, agreed timeframes for people to receive a decision on whether they will be covered by the NDIS, to receive an NDIS plan and to have a plan reviewed.

 To develop the Guarantee, the Government commissioned a review of the NDIS Act to identify opportunities to make NDIS processes simpler and more straight-forward, and remove legislative barriers to positive participant and provider experiences with the NDIS.